AIAnytime/Llama2-Medical-Chatbot/README.md

 ---

-For more information on how to use, configure, and extend the Langchain Medical Bot, please refer to the Langchain documentation or contact the project maintainers.
+For more information on how to use, configure, and extend the Llama2 Medical Bot, please refer to the Langchain documentation or contact the project maintainers.

-Happy coding with Langchain Medical Bot! 🚀
+Happy coding with Llama2 Medical Bot! 🚀